Yaminipriya-kitchamsetty121/AI/README.md

 A*
 Algorithm:
-1. Start at a given position on the grid.
-2. If the current cell is dirty, clean it.
-3. Choose the next cell to move to.
-Options include:
-4. Move to the nearest dirty cell.
-5. Move in a specific pattern (e.g., zig-zag) to ensure coverage.
-6. Use a combination of both strategies for optimal cleaning.
-7. Move the vacuum cleaner to the chosen cell.
-8. Go back to step 2 until all cells are clean.
+1. Initialize the Open Set with the start node and the Closed Set as empty.
+2. Loop until the Open Set is empty or the goal is found:
+3. Get the node with the lowest f value from the Open Set.
+4. If it's the goal, reconstruct and return the path.
+5. Otherwise, move it to the Closed Set.
+6. For each neighbour, calculate the g, h, and f values, and update as needed.
+7. Return the path if the goal is reached, otherwise indicate that no path exists.
 ![A AI](https://github.com/user-attachments/assets/69d8a911-446f-48cc-a639-573ce9fecf1a)